Oxsomi/core3/docs/graphics_api.md

   - allowIndependentBlend: if disabled only reads from attachments[0], writeMask[0] and renderTargetMask & 1.
   - renderTargetMask: Bool[8] (U8) of which attachments have blend enabled.
   - logicOpExt (default = off): if the logicOp feature is enabled represents the logic op the blend will perform.
-    - off, clear, set, copy, copyInvert, none, invert, and, nand, or, nor, xor, equiv, andReverse, andInvert, orReverse, orInvert.
+    - Off, Clear, Set, Copy, CopyInvert, None, Invert, And, Nand, Or, Nor, Xor, Equiv, AndReverse, AndInvert, OrReverse, OrInvert.
-  - writeMask[16]: EWriteMask mask of which channel writes are enabled for write (r: 1, g: 2, b: 4, a: 8).
+  - writeMask[16]: EWriteMask mask of which channel writes are enabled for write (R: 1, G: 2, B: 4, A: 8).
+Can also be RGBA, RGB, RG.
   - attachments[16]: blend information about each state.
     - srcBlend, dstBlend, srcBlendAlpha, dstBlendAlpha: what value to blend.
-      - zero, one, srcColor, invSrcColor, dstColor, invDstColor, srcAlpha, invSrcAlpha, dstAlpha, invDstAlpha, blendFactor, invBlendFactor, alphaFactor, invAlphaFactor, srcAlphaSat.
+      - Zero, One, SrcColor, InvSrcColor, DstColor, InvDstColor, SrcAlpha, InvSrcAlpha, DstAlpha, InvDstAlpha, BlendFactor, InvBlendFactor, AlphaFactor, InvAlphaFactor, SrcAlphaSat.
-      - If dualSrcBlend feature is enabled: src1ColorExt, src1AlphaExt, invSrc1ColorExt, invSrc1AlphaExt.
+      - If dualSrcBlend feature is enabled: Src1ColorExt, Src1AlphaExt, InvSrc1ColorExt, InvSrc1AlphaExt.
     - blendOp, blendOpAlpha: what operation to blend with.
-      - add, subtract, reverseSubtract, min, max.
+      - Add, Subtract, ReverseSubtract, Min, Max.
 - msaa: multi sample count.
   - Optional if no special msaa settings are needed.
 Defaults to 1.
   - 1 and 4 are always supported (though 4 is slower and needs special care).
   - 2, 8 and 16 aren't always supported, so make sure to query it and/or fallback to 1 or 4 if not present.
 EGraphicsDataTypes of the device capabilities lists this.
 - topologyMode: type of mesh topology.
-  - Defaults to triangleList if not specified.
+  - Defaults to TriangleList if not specified.
-  - triangleList, triangleStrip, lineList, lineStrip, pointList, triangleListAdj, triangleStripAdj, lineListAdj, lineStripAdj.
+  - TriangleList, TriangleStrip, LineList, LineStrip, PointList, TriangleListAdj, TriangleStripAdj, LineListAdj, LineStripAdj.
 - patchControlPointsExt: optional feature TessellationShader.
 Defines the number of tessellation points.
 - stageCount: how many shader stages are available.
 - Using DirectRendering:
   - If DirectRendering is enabled, a simpler way of creating can be used to aid porting and simplify development for desktop.
   - attachmentCountExt: how many render targets should be used.
   - attachmentFormatsExt[i < attachmentCountExt]: the ETextureFormatId of the format.
-Needs to match the render target's exactly (Swapchain bgra8 doesn't match a rgba8 pipeline!).
+Needs to match the render target's exactly (Swapchain BGRA8 doesn't match a RGBA8 pipeline!).
-  - depthFormatExt: depth format of the depth buffer: none, D16, D32, D24S8, D32S8.
+  - depthFormatExt: depth format of the depth buffer: None, D16, D32, D24S8, D32S8.
 - **TODO**: Not using DirectRendering:
   - If DirectRendering is not supported or the developer doesn't want to use it a unified mobile + desktop architecture can be used.
 However; generally desktop techniques don't lend themselves well for mobile techniques and vice versa.
 So it's still recommended to implement two separate rendering backends on mobile.
   - **TODO**: renderPass: